NASA sets date for next go at mega moon rocket's crucial prelaunch test - KTVZ

 First, they will go through a countdown to 33 seconds before launch, then stop the cycle.
 The clock will be reset, then the countdown will resume again and run until about 10 seconds before a launch would occur.

-Three previous attempts at the wet dress rehearsal in April were unsuccessful, concluding before the rocket could be fully loaded with propellant due to various leaks, which have since been corrected.

-The previous attempts have already completed many objectives on the list to prepare the rocket for launch, said Charlie Blackwell-Thompson, Artemis launch director for NASA’s Exploration Ground Systems Program, during a news conference on Wednesday.
+The previous wet dress rehearsal attempts have already completed many objectives on the list to prepare the rocket for launch, said Charlie Blackwell-Thompson, Artemis launch director for NASA’s Exploration Ground Systems Program, during a news conference on Wednesday.

 “We hope to finish them off this time around and get through the cryogenic loading operations along with terminal count,” she said.
 “Our team is ready to go and we’re looking forward to getting back to this test.”